geonetwork/core-geonetwork/docs/manual/docs/administrator-guide/managing-users-and-groups/authentication-mode.md

 GEONETWORK_SECURITY_TYPE=jwt-headers
 ```

-Please see the files for more detailed configuration:
+Please see these files for more detailed configuration:
 * `config-security-jwt-header.xml`
 * `config-security-jwt-header-overrides.properties`